rcdilorenzo/chord-pro-gen/README.md

 2. Enter how much you want to transpose the chord chart (from -12 to 12).
 3. Specify the name of the output file.
 4. Hit the Convert to PDF button.
-5. Upon success the file will be downloaded to the generated-chord-charts folder in the project.
+5. Upon success the file will open in the current tab.
+6. If you hit the previous window button, your previous field will remain filled.

 ### Stopping
 1. Close out of the terminal running the Node.js server and the container will close.